David-OConnor/pyflow/README.md

 - *(Optional)* Run `pyflow init` in an existing project folder, or `pyflow new projname` to create a new project folder. `init` imports data from `requirements.txt` or `Pipfile`; `new` creates a folder with the basics
-- Run `pyflow install` to set up Python, and sync dependencies with `pyproject.toml`, or add dependencies to it
+- Run `pyflow install` to sync dependencies with `pyproject.toml`, or add dependencies to it.
+ `pyproject.toml` will be created if it doesn't exist.
-- Run `pyflow python` to run Python
+- Run `pyflow` or `pyflow myfile.py` to run Python

 ## Quick-and-dirty start for quick-and-dirty scripts
 - Add the line `__requires__ = [numpy, requests]` somewhere in the script, where `numpy` and `requsts` are dependencies